Priyansh-Debugging/OMDB-API-AND-DAD-JOKE-MASHUP-PROJECT/README.md

 - API documentaion reading

 # ABOUT✏️
-In this project we take demo twitter data which contains data like tweet, retweets, no. of replies etc.
+In this project we take data from two API's.
-After that we take each tweet and and run the python code to check how many positive/negative words are
-in that tweet.
-Then we need to give a Net_ Score(how postive or negative the tweet is).
-The next step is
-simple we take the data created in a new csv file called resulting_data.csv and create a scatter plot.
+One is popular API [OMDB](https://www.omdbapi.com) which has detailed data about popular movies.
+Another is [icanhazdadzokes](https://icanhazdadjoke.com) created by Dr. Chuck.
+This has vast amount
+of data regarding dad jokes.

+# OMDB API 📽️
+Following are the set of data available on this API about many famous movies:-
+- Movie PLOT description
+- Lastest poster of movies
+- Ratings from different sources like:
+- Rotten Tomatoes Score
+- IMDB Score
+- and much more...

+# ICANHAZDADJOKES 🤣
+Following are the data available:-
+- Many dad jokes.
+- Option to search jokes with specific words.
+- and much more...

+#

 # WORKING📈
 - We create two functions get_pos and get_neg to get no. of positive/negative words respectively.